kszenes/PorousConvection.jl/README.md

 The benchmarks were performed on Piz Daint supercomputer which is a single NVIDIA® Tesla® P100 with 16GB of memory per node.

 #### Block Size
 The performance characteristic of GPU kernels are highly dependent on correct selection of the block size.
 In the following benchmark, we evaluate the total runtime of the 5 stencil kernels for varying block sizes.
-This benchmark can be reproduced using the `PorousConvection/scripts/benchmarks/benchmark_block_size.jl` script.
+This benchmark can be reproduced using [this](scripts/benchmarks/benchmark_block_size.jl) script.

 Thus we select the (32, 4, 4) block size for all subsequent numerical experiments  as this exhibited the best performance.

 ![block_size](docs/block_size_benchmark.png)

 #### Speedup
 In this section, we evaluate the speedup achieved in our improved implmentation using shared memory.
 The following benchmark compares the runtime for each kernel of the 5 kernels between the original and shared memory implementation.
 The percentage in each bar plot signifies the percentage of speedup.
-This benchmark may be reproduced using the `PorousConvection/scripts/benchmarks/benchmark_shmem.jl` script.
+This benchmark may be reproduced using [this](scripts/benchmarks/benchmark_shmem.jl) script.

 ![speedup](docs/shared_vs_original_speedup.png)